legendarycode3/nft-smart-contract/README.md

 ## How It Works
-This project implements a dynamic
+This project implements a dynamic ERC-721 Mood NFT where each token